 Mischievous and lively, the Stowes' youngest daughter, Georgie, was artistic.

 In 1865, she married the Rev. Henry Freeman Allen, an Episcopal priest, in Hartford, CT.
 The couple's only child, Freeman, was the Stowes' first grandchild.
 Stowe and her husband relished their roles as grandparents and often visited the Allens in Stockbridge, Amherst, and later Boston, MA.
+As an adult, Dr. Freeman Allen served as an army surgeon in the Spanish-American War and later specialized in anesthesia at Massachusetts General Hospital.

 As an adult, Georgie became addicted to the morphine first given to her as a painkiller after the birth of her son.
 She died of septicemia in Boston at the age of 47.